-In 1996, Georgia Institute of Technology (Georgia Tech) began developing its vision to expand their campus eastward across fourteen lanes of Interstate into the adjacent Midtown of Atlanta.
+In 1996, Georgia Institute of Technology (Georgia Tech) began developing its vision to expand their campus eastward across 14 lanes of Interstate into the adjacent Midtown of Atlanta.
 This vision included a $180 million, eight-acre, 1.1 million square-foot complex that has become Technology Square.
 This five block project has now become a technology anchor for a downtown redevelopment renaissance that is adding its own multiple millions of square feet in new office, retail, medical, cultural, and residential space.

-Block Three: 542,000-sq.-ft, 8-level, 1,553-space parking deck and 65,000-sq.-ft, four-story academic and office building for the Economic Development Institute.
+Block Three includes: a 542,000-sq.-ft, 8-level, 1,553-space parking deck and 65,000-sq.-ft, four-story academic and office building for the Economic Development Institute.

-The Management Building is LEED Certified, and was the first project for Georgia Tech to pursue a LEED Certification.
-The Management Building was also a green-building demonstration project and, at the time of construction, only the second building in Georgia to earn LEED certification.
+The Management Building is LEED Certified and was the first project for Georgia Tech to pursue a LEED Certification.
+The Management building was also a green-building demonstration project and, at the time of construction, only the second building in Georgia to earn LEED certification.